toshi0607/Go-FAQ-Japanese-Edition/original.md

 forward for old programs to adapt should that situation arise.

-Even if your proposal is compatible with the Go 1 spec, it might not be in the spirit of Go's design goals.
+Even if your proposal is compatible with the Go 1 spec, it might not be in the spirit of Go’s design goals.
 The article _[Go\_
-_at Google: Language Design in the Service of Software Engineering](/talks/2012/splash.article)_ explains Go's origins and the motivation behind its design.
+_at Google: Language Design in the Service of Software Engineering](/talks/2012/splash.article)_ explains Go’s origins and the motivation behind its design.

 ## Types